Toilet Training Children with Cerebral Palsy

 Incontinence can take the form of bed-wetting, uncontrolled urination during physical activities, or slow leaking of urine throughout the day.

-The first step is to get a full evaluation from a urologist, which is a doctor who specializes in urinary issues.
-The doctor will want details about your child’s incontinence, so it’s a good idea to keep a three-day diary of out-puts, including amount, time of day, stressors, activities, meals, foods, liquid intake and anything else you think might be helpful.
+The first step is to get a full evaluation from a urologist; a doctor who specializes in urinary issues.
+The urologist will want details about your child’s incontinence, so it’s a good idea to keep a three-day diary of outputs, including amount, time of day, stressors, activities, meals, foods, liquid intake, and anything else you think might be helpful.

 Common tests for bladder incontinence include: